 The basic philosophy to consider when designing new or existing roadway facilities is to do so in accordance with AASHTO A Policy on Geometric Design of Highways and Streets; hereinafter referred to as A POLICY.
 In using A POLICY, generally start with the minimum values provided and then adjust them as the need would dictate.
 There may be circumstances where it may be in the best interest to use the minimum or desirable values.
-There may be circumstances where it may not be in the best interest to use the values in A POLICY.
-In those instances, it would be necessary to develop different values and process a design exception.
+There may be circumstances, it would be necessary to develop different values and process a design exception.
 Design exceptions are defined in more detail in Section I-06.04 of the Design Manual.